Configurations & SettingsVisibility & SEO

 Allow search engine indexing

-Toggle Allow Search Engine Indexing on or off.
+Toggle Search Engine Indexing on or off.

 • On — search engines (Google, Bing) can crawl and index your portal.
 Best for public-facing feedback hubs you want discoverable.